Christopher-Stephan/Christopher-Stephan/README.md

 ## About Me
 My background is in civil engineering with 2 years experience in the construction industry in Canada.
 My passion for data & AI brought me to Madrid where I completed my MSc. in Business Analytics & Big Data, with a concentration on Data Science.
 Leveraging all things data, from the cloud, to machine learning, and databases, I am happy to share my experiences with you, and potentially work together on projects in the future!

-## 🔥 What I'm Working On
+## 📌 Featured Projects

+**⚡🔋 EDP Sustainability Datathon:**
+In a team of 6, proposed a business solution to EDP Renewables on when and how to charge their batteries for power grids.
+This project featured 4 datasets with 6 years worth of data, in which we implemented exploratory data analysis, machine learning models & forecasting algorithms.
+[Link to project](https://github.com/Christopher-Stephan/datathon_yottabyte)

 **🍣 Object Detection Modeling:**
 Deep Learning course within Master in Business Analytics & Big Data.
-Creating a deep learning neural net model with capabilities of detecting certain types of food, based on image classification.[Link to project](https://github.com/Christopher-Stephan/deep_learning)
+Creating a deep learning neural net model with capabilities of detecting certain types of food, based on image classification.[Link to project](https://github.com/maudlcrf/deep_learning)

 **📦 Retail & Consumer Goods Analysis:**
 Consumer Goods course within Master in Business Analytics & Big Data.
 Analyzing a large POS dataset with alcoholic beverages in IOWA, USA and presenting a business case.
-[Link to project](https://github.com/Christopher-Stephan/rcg)
+[Link to project](https://github.com/maudlcrf/rcg/tree/main/group_project)

 ## 🛠 Tech Stack & Skills